stefanbohne/bynar/docs/language.rst

 Expressions and Types
 =====================

 Versailles is a strongly typed, functional language.
-So the this sections deals with types and the corresponding expressions to construct and deconstruct those values of those types.
+So this sections deals with types and the corresponding expressions to construct and deconstruct those values of those types.